AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 import os
 ```

-Let's get the data from CSV
+Let's get the data from our previously saved CSV (see previous posts)

 ```python
 folder = 'central-western'